Joanne Ingham's funeral held in Lyall Bay this morning

 Ingham's eldest son, who did not want his name used, spoke to the Herald ahead of the ceremony saying he had only "good things" to say about his mother.

-Mourners have trickled into the Lyall Bay Baptist Church some carrying flowers, another carrying an acoustic guitar.
+Mourners trickled into the Lyall Bay Baptist Church some carrying flowers, another carrying an acoustic guitar.

+The song Amazing Grace was played as Ingham's coffin was carried out shortly after 10am.

+About 40-50 people gathered outside crying and hugging each other and singing along to the music

 Ingham was found dead in the early hours of the morning at the Harbour City Motor Inn last week, and police are treating her death as unexplained.